rhenryliu/phys188-288_2025_public/README.md

 We will be using UC Berkeley's DataHub for at least the first bit of the course.
 Below is a tutorial on how to pull our homework into DataHub.
 You are also free to run the notebooks locally on your computer or another service that supports .ipynb (e.g. Google Colab), however we cannot guarantee that other services are fully compatible with the auto-grader and maintaining compatibility will be up to you.

-1) Click the homework link below (or in bCourses).
+1) Click the homework link above (or in bCourses).
-   - You will be redirected to UC Berkeley DataHub and prompted to log in with CalNet.
+   - You will be redirected to UC Berkeley DataHub and prompted to log in with your CalNetID.
 2) Wait for your server to start (first launch may take a few minutes).
 3) nbgitpuller will automatically pull/update this repository into your home directory on DataHub.
 4) When the file browser opens, navigate to the assignment notebook:
    - p188-288_hw1/HW_01.ipynb (or it may open automatically).
 5) Open the notebook and start working.
 6) Save frequently (File > Save or Ctrl/Cmd+S).
-Your DataHub home directory persists.
+Your DataHub home directory persists across sessions.

 Notes:
 - If you already have a copy, clicking the link again will merge in updates without deleting your work when possible.